lebip/st_storages/README.md

 # Multi Item Sorting + Chest Halls + Bulk

-The storages in this section are usually scaled to the needs of technical minecraft servers or *very advanced* single player worlds.
+The storages in this section are usually scaled to the needs of technical minecraft servers.

 ## [1.17+] Krebs' Main Storage System